crawl/qw/README.md

 * `God:<god>`

   Abandon any current god and convert to `<god>`.
-This is useful for attempting extented branches where a different god would be sufficiently better that it's worth the risk of dying to god wrath.
-The name `<god>` can be the full god name as reported by `you.god()` or the abbrevation made by the first 1, 3, or 4 letters of the god's name with any whitespace removed.
+This is useful for attempting extended branches where a different god would be sufficiently better that it's worth the risk of dying to god wrath.
+The name `<god>` can be the full god name as reported by `you.god()` or the abbreviation made by the first 1, 3, or 4 letters of the god's name with any whitespace removed.
 For the Shining One, `1` and `TSO` are valid abbreviations.